 The Seresto Flea Collar is not greasy.
 It has a slow release of product that is active for for 8 months.

 A flea comb is an excellent part of a flea treating regime.
-Often cat owners will use another method for the main form of control and use a flea comb as ongoing maintenance.
+Consider your usual method for the main form of flea control and use a flea comb as ongoing maintenance.

 Kittens Can Get Fleas Too.
 If the kitten is less than 6-8 weeks old do not use conventional flea treatments.
 There are other things you can do for flea control in kittens.